WhiteHusky/lua-simple-db/README.md

 [Record X]
 [Record 7]
 ```
-At EOF, truncate file after the moved range.
+~~At EOF, truncate file after the moved range.~~ This isn't possible in Lua without recreating the file.
+For now records below will be nulled and the method of how the file is truncated will be left to the higher level implementation.
 ```
 [Record 1]
 [Record 3]